Enelle Lamb's ancestors were English gardeners and professional landscapers. Her artistic nature is a great accent for home DIY projects.

-Not only do they have the satisfaction of saying "I did that!", they are adding value to their property and in most cases, saving money!
+Many homeowners are taking on the challenge of renovating their 'home sweet home' themselves, and I'm one of them!
+Not only do DIYers have the satisfaction of saying "I did that!", but they are also adding value to their property and in most cases, saving money!

 This type of project can give you professional results without the professional price tag.
 Once you have your idea set the way you want it, the actual project will take approximately two days from beginning to end.

 This particular project took us a weekend to complete.
 The first day was spent on the basic construction and placement of boulders and rocks, and the second day we readied the soil for planting, added the plants, lights and bark mulch.
 It was a lot of hard work, but we enjoyed every minute of it and were thrilled with the results of our labor!

 For our first big DIY project, we decided to spruce up the front yard with a rock garden.
 Having watched a year's worth of DIY shows, we were fairly confident that we could produce a professional looking garden at a fraction of the cost.
 For those of you who are delving into this type of project for the first time, the steps below will help you to achieve the same results we are enjoying!

 Step 1: Decide on a Location and Mark It!